Damsgård Country Mansion was erected in the 18th C. It is perhaps Europe's best preserved wooden Rococco building with the original interior.

 Damsgård Country Mansion was built in the 1770s for Minister of War Gyldenkrantz.
 It is the most important example of Rococo architecture in Norway, and is perhaps the best preserved wooden building in Europe from this period.

 The garden at Damsgård is today recreated as form and content may have been in the 1780s.
 Ibis film AS made in 2014 the short film «The little castle» about Damsgård Country Mansion.
-The garden is open to the public during the museum's opening hours.
+The garden is open to the public during the summer.